 The Code requires processors to provide a written record of an unwritten milk supply agreement, an unwritten variation of a milk supply agreement or an unwritten termination of a milk supply agreement no later than 30 days after the relevant agreement, variation or termination was made.

 ‘All reasonable efforts’ is not defined in the Code.
-It has its ordinary meaning, having regard to its context and purpose.
 What will constitute all reasonable efforts will depend on the specific circumstances of the processor and farmer relationship.

 The ACCC considers processors should facilitate easy written acknowledgement by all farmers — for example, by providing options for response by mail, email and fax.
 It may also require one or more follow-up attempts if written acknowledgement is not provided in the first instance.